Why did Freddie introduce financial assistance programs?

 While PrEP is covered provincially by Pharmacare in Nova Scotia, there unfortunately high deductibles and co-pays for anyone who earns more than $25,000 per year.
 You can calculate how much you would pay through this online calculator.
 Freddie is working on developing financial assistance programs for our Nova Scotia patients using Pharmacare.

 Freddie’s mission is to make PrEP affordable and accessible for everyone.
 We hope you join us in this journey to empower people to enjoy sex and protect those we love from HIV.

-If you would like to understand how much you will pay for PrEP or to get on PrEP, you can get started with Freddie by filling out a short questionnaire.
+If you would like to understand how much you will pay for PrEP or to get on PrEP, take the 1 minute eligibility assessment.